RedisLabs/redislabs-docs/content/rs/administering/monitoring-metrics/prometheus-integration.md

 alwaysopen: false
 categories: ["RS"]
 ---
-From Redis Enterprise Software version 5.0.2 and higher, you can connect your Prometheus or Grafana server to your Redis Enterprise cluster in order to collect and display metrics data.
+To collect and display metrics data from your databases and other cluster components, you can connect your Prometheus or Grafana server to your Redis Enterprise cluster.
 Metrics are exposed at the node, database, shard and proxy levels.

 - Prometheus ([https://prometheus.io/](https://prometheus.io/)) is an open-source systems monitoring and alerting toolkit that can scrape metrics from different sources.
 - Grafana ([https://grafana.com/](https://grafana.com/)) is an open-source, feature-rich metrics dashboard and graph editor that can process Prometheus data.